oscar-bender-stone/honors-thesis/source/foundations.typ

 ]<equi_consistency>

-However, a weaker property is _provable_ within these systems, a revival of Hilbert's program.
-This was discovered by Sergei Artemov, outlined in multiple papers.
+Due to Gödel's second incompletness theorem, none of these theories can prove that _any_ of them are consistent.
+However, a weaker property is _is_ provable within these systems and represents a revival of Hilbert's program.
+This was discovered by Sergei Artemov, outlined in multiple papers
+@artemov_serial_consistency.
 We refer to his latest one but recommend the others.

 #theorem[
-  Peano Arithmetic proves that.
+  $PA$ proves that there exists a primitive recursive function (PRF) $s$ such that, given a proof of $D$, verifies that it contains no contradictions.
+We call $s$ a *selector* and say that $PA$ is *serial-consistent*.
 ]<serial_consistency>

+Note that Artemov's condition is distinct from the normal definition of consistency, that there is a _single_ proof to demonstrate this consistency.
+Thus, this does _not_ contradict Gödel's incompleteness theorems, and in fact underlies an important principle, closely aligning to Artemov's views:

+#show quote.where(block: true): block.with(stroke: (
+  left: 2pt + gray,
+  rest: none,
+))
+#quote(block: true)[
+  *_Finitistic consistency relies on inductively verifying proof-checkers as combinatorial objects._*
+]

+This is closely tied to an equivalent notion: $Sigma^0_1$ proofs.
+This involves the arithmetic hierarchy, but in short, this is the set of _partial computable statements_ we wish to verify.
+With Sergei's theorem, we obtian:

+#corollary[
+  $PA$ is *serial-$Sigma^0_1$-sound*, which means that there is a PRF $t$ that, given a statement of a $Sigma^0_1$ statement in $PA$, provides a $PA$-proof.
+]

+With this, we can _definitively claim_ which statements are proven correctly in the realm of computatbility.
+This is key for the reliablity of the method presented in the remaining sections of this paper.